• Skip to primary navigation

 4. How to divide holiday rental tax deductions between rental and private use

 Holiday rental property deductions only apply to the periods of time when the property is rented or available for rent.
-You can’t claim tax deductions for a holiday rental property if it is being kept vacant or used for non-rental or private purposes.
+You can’t claim tax deductions for a holiday rental property if it is being kept vacant or used for private purposes.

-For example, Dave and Jess own a holiday rental property on the Sunshine Coast.
+Dave and Jess own a holiday rental property on the Sunshine Coast.

-The expenses for operating and maintaining the holiday home were $20,000 for the tax year, including interest, maintenance, cleaning, repairs and rental agents.
+Expenses for operating and maintaining the holiday home were $20,000 for the tax year, including interest, maintenance, cleaning, repairs and rental agents.

-The property is available to rent for $500.00 per week.
-It was occupied for 34 weeks in the year, earning $17,000 in rental income.
 It was available for rent, but vacant, for 12 weeks.
 Over Christmas Dave and Jess stayed in the property themselves for 4 weeks.
-Therefore, the property was either available for rent or was occupied by renters for 48 weeks out of 52 weeks.

 Remember, Dave and Jess can only claim expenses for weeks when the property was genuinely available for rent on the market and/or was rented out.